 Can taking ICSs during pregnancy cause other pregnancy complications?

-Even though corticosteroid pills have been associated with lower birth weight, this has not been seen with ICSs.
-However, untreated asthma can also cause low birth weight and other pregnancy complications.
-It is important to work with your health care team to make sure your asthma is well-controlled during pregnancy.
+ICSs are not associated with pregnancy complications.
+However, untreated asthma can cause low birth weight and other pregnancy complications.
+It is important to work with your healthcare team to make sure your asthma is well-controlled during pregnancy.

 Can I take ICSs while breastfeeding?

 Most ICSs have not been studied during breastfeeding.
-However, the amount of medicine that would be in the breast milk following inhalation is likely too small to cause problems for a breastfeeding infant.
-Be sure to talk to your health care provider about any medications you take while breastfeeding.
+However, the amount of medication that would be in the breast milk following inhalation is likely too small to cause problems for a breastfeeding infant.
+Talk to your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes an ICS?

-There is no evidence that ICSs taken by men would affect their sperm.
+There is no evidence that ICSs taken by men would affect their sperm or in some way be harmful to a pregnancy.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on paternal exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 MotherToBaby is currently conducting a study looking at asthma and the medications used to treat asthma in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.

 Please click here for references.